DHardhik/ML-Challenge/README.md

-# ML-Challenge
+# 🧠 AIT 511 — Machine Learning | IIIT Bangalore
+### 📂 ML Challenge Repository — *Project Katakam*

+This repository contains **three Kaggle Machine Learning challenges** completed as part of **AIT 511 (Machine Learning)** at **IIIT Bangalore**.
+Each project focuses on a different ML problem: **binary classification, multiclass classification, and regression**.
+---

+## 📂 Repository Structure

+---
 # 🏥 Medical Equipments Cost Prediction Challenge

-### 📘 AIT 511 — Machine Learning | IIIT Bangalore

 This project predicts **transportation costs** for delivering medical equipment to hospitals using machine learning techniques.
 It was developed as part of the **Kaggle Challenge: [Medical Equipments Cost Prediction](https://www.kaggle.com/competitions/Medical-Equipments-Cost-Prediction-Challenge)**.

----

-## 📂 Repository Structure

----

 ## 🚀 Project Overview